simolus3/drift/docs/pages/docs/Advanced Features/type_converters.md

 > It can be easy to accidentally invalidate your database by introducing another enum value.
   For instance, let's say we inserted a `Task` into the database in the above example and set its `Status` to `running` (index = 1).
-  Now we `Status` enum to include another entry:
+  Now we modify `Status` enum to include another entry:
   ```dart
   enum Status {
     none,